dostonhamrakulov/Validating-XML-file-against-XSD-document-in-Python-and-Java/Python validator/README.md

 ## Overview:
 Here, we will see:
 * XML File validations:
-  * XML file validation againts XSD in Java
+  * XML file validation againts XSD in Python
   * XML file validation againts XSD in Java

 ### Programming languages and frameworks